Gresham Domestic Violence Attorney

 Unfortunately, it is common for arguments to become heated and even physical in an intimate relationship.
 Don’t be ashamed if this happens to you, and be aware that the abuser will often attempt to make you feel as if the violence is your fault or you desire the punishment.
 Often, as a victim of domestic abuse, you don’t know who to turn to, or what legal protections are available.
 If you are afraid for your safety, first contact law enforcement by dialing 911.
 Then, contact one of our Gresham domestic violence attorneys to assist you in gaining freedom and safety from those who are attempting to control you through physical, verbal, or financial intimidation.

-Family Abuse Protection Act
+What is the Family Abuse Protection Act?

 When faced with violence or threats of violence, it is important to know there are laws available in Oregon for your protection.
 The Family Abuse Protection Act (FAPA) can quickly prevent further contact and abuse from a violent partner, family member, or spouse.
 If you obtain a FAPA order, your partner is not allowed to contact you except under specific circumstances.
 Violating the order can subject him or her to immediate arrest.
 Of course, there are limited reasons when a court will award you a FAPA order.

 If you are the victim of domestic abuse, we strongly encourage you to contact law enforcement and our team at GFBL.
 Although “self-help” forms are provided by the State Court, this is an important step and you may wish to have specific questions answered before you file.
 Remember, you must request a FAPA order within 180 days of the incident.
 One of our Gresham domestic violence lawyers can help you complete the necessary paperwork required to obtain a restraining order (FAPA order).
 This may be the first step in providing a safe environment for you and your children.